Planning can make your retirement dreams possible

 Investments - do your research on what's possible

 Ideally, soon-to-retire Australians have a diverse range of investments besides their super scheme and the family home.
 You can never do enough research.
-Have a look at ASIC’s Moneysmart website: their Financial Decisions at Retirement (PDF, 1.41MB) provides a summary of retirement, social security benefits, and super amongst other things.
-And NAB has a range of resources you might find helpful.
+Have a look at ASIC’s Moneysmart website, opens in new window they provide a summary of retirement, social security benefits and super — among other things.
+NAB also has a range of resources you might find helpful.

 Down-sizing your home